Year 6 2024 - 2025

 The Year Six Team

-Y6L - Mr Lodge (Director of English)
+Y6L - Mr Lodge (English Lead and LA Moderator)

 Y6D - Miss Duquemin (Computing Lead)